 There are four things that a lawyer can do for someone on the Registry:

 - File a petition to have him taken off the Registry.
 Under present law, someone who is on the list for a “non-violent” offense can ask to have his name taken off the list 15 years after he first registered, under the authority of Virginia Code §9.1-910.
-Please note — I can’t do anything about the fact that your conviction has been called a “violent” offense by the Sex Offender Registry people.
-I get a lot of calls from people who want to get off the list, and there is absolutely nothing I can do.
+Please note — We can’t do anything about the fact that your conviction has been called a “violent” offense by the Sex Offender Registry people.
+We get a lot of calls from people who want to get off the list, and there is absolutely nothing that we can do.
 If your crime was not deemed to be “violent” at the time, it is possible that the statute has changed (back in about 2006), and that what was once called a “non-violent” offense has been changed to a “violent” offense.